Catosine/COMP551-Miniproject2/README.md

 # COMP551-Miniproject2
 This is a private project for COMP551 miniproject2.
 It will be public after due date.
-In this project, we are required to learn the sentiment of IMDB comments using classification.
+In this project, we are required to learn and predict the sentiment of IMDB comments using classification.
 This README is written by markdown and you may find [an instruction about how to use markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Important Dates
 **Febuary 21, 2019** - Due date of this project